The 20 inexpensive and quick fix-ups below will earn you more money selling your home.

 Shin up the exterior and especially the entrance.

 And keep it shiny with cleaning every few days.
 Even in the winter, keep the sidewalk, front step, and surrounding area beautiful.
-Everyone knows how important the first impression is and as a Realtor, I’ve seen buyers’ expressions change before even opening the door.
+Everyone knows how important the first impression is.
+As a Realtor, I’ve seen buyers’ expressions change before even opening the door.

 Replace all missing parts

 If a baseboard corner is missing, replace it.
 The small stuff matters more than you think.
-When a buyer sees one problem, even a little one, they imagine there are more.
+When a buyer sees one problem, even a little one, they imagine there’s more.
 A cracked vent or air return panel looks bad.

 Make sure all lights and lightbulbs work.

-Lightbulbs are inexpensive and they sure stand out when they’re not working.
-When selling your home, little things can make big difference.
+Lightbulbs are inexpensive but they sure stand out when they’re not working.
+When selling your home, little things can make a big difference.

 Make your house smell nice.